 Business Taxation.
 The stimulus tax cut that Congress approved in March 2002 contained several tax cuts for business.
 However, these were temporary and scaled-back from the business tax cuts passed by the House (but not the Senate) in earlier versions of the stimulus package.
 In addition, participants in President Bush's August 2002 economic summit proposed eliminating the double-taxation of corporate dividends as a desirable reform for business taxation, a type of reform known among tax professionals as tax integration.
-It therefore is likely that Congress will address business taxation in the 108th Congress.
-The issue may be debated as part of an economic stimulus package.
+Against this background, there are indications that tax cuts for business and investment will be a part of tax-cut legislation in 2003.
+Both President Bush's 2003 tax cut proposal and the plans taking shape in Congress contain business tax cuts as important components.
 For further information, see CRS Report RL31597, The Taxation of Dividend Income: An Overview and Economic Analysis of the Issues, by Gregg Esenwein and Jane Gravelle and CRS Report RL31782, The Effect of the President's Dividend Relief Proposal on Corporate Tax Subsidies, by Gregg Esenwein and Jane Gravelle.

 Small Business Taxation.
 Taxation of small business is a continuing concern to Congress, and it is not likely that the 108th Congress will be an exception.
 Possible topics for consideration may be tax simplification, reform of the Subchapter S rules for taxing closely-held businesses, and enactment of investment incentives.
+Among the investment incentives that have been considered for inclusion in 2003 tax-cut legislation is an increase in the "expensing" allowance for small business investment.
 For further information, see CRS Report RL31052, Small Business Tax Relief: Selected Economic Policy Issues for the 107th Congress, by Gary Guenther.